nirmeshk/DataAnalytics/spark/projects.md

 #### Word Count and Log processing examples in slides

-These examples are present in the Intro to spark slides that I prepared.
+These examples are present in the **Intro to Spark** slides that I prepared.
 In order to showcase hello world programs to students, these two examples can serve as perfect initial assignments for the course.
 Data set will be easily available for both the examples.

 #### More practice on RDDs, actions and transformation (For Lab assignment):
 - Trying out different ways to create RDD : from texfile, from Python list, from Cassandra , from HDFS.